noob-in-coding/noob-in-coding/README.md

 - 👋 Hi, I’m @noob-in-coding
-- 👀 I’m interested in Python Django My Sql
+- 👀 I’m interested in Python,Django,My Sql,Html,CSS,Javascript
-- 🌱 I’m currently learning Backend development
+- 🌱 I’m currently learning Backend development with Django
-- 💞️ I’m looking for a job as a Backend developer
+- 💞️ I’m looking for a job as a Backend developer and here i have uploaded some of my projects
 - 📫 You can reach me on my mail kanteshkarwade@gmail.com

 <!---